 Sine, Triangle, and possibly Ramp or Square are appropriate as-is for 2-terminal inductive sensors.

 The Ramp waveform is a special case.
 Like Pulse, it swings between positive and zero, never negative.
-At the default Width of 100%, it looks like a sawtooth with a vertical leading edge and a linear decline to zero.
+At a Width of 100%, it looks like a sawtooth with a vertical leading edge and a linear decline to zero.
 Reducing Width narrows each sawtooth by appending a zero section to each tooth profile.